Downsizing is a multifaceted process. You can do it in one all-inclusive sweep or in steps. I recommend the latter for a number of reasons.

 How many pieces of furniture in your home rarely if ever get used?
 This includes bookshelves, tables, and lamps.
 All of these items should be considered for elimination.

 Seriously consider whether you need a super king size bed.
-Would a queen size meet your needs And if your single, would a double or even a twin size meet your needs.
-Each reduction in size increases the amount of usable space and decreases the cost for sheets and blankets.
+Would a queen size meet your needs?
+And if you are single, would a double or even a twin size meet your needs?
+Each reduction in size increases the amount of usable space and decreases the cost of sheets and blankets.

 Downsizing furniture centers on the issue of seating count.
 If you’re planning to move to a small house, your sofas, dining tables, and chairs will need to be reduced to a seating count of 1-4.
 This probably means that you’ll need to get rid of most of these things and buy new smaller versions.